iulian-radu-at/generic-dnd-list/README.md

 - Added the possibility to lock the moved item on the vertical axis
 - Added the possibility to pass props to react-beautiful-dnd components

+### 2.3.0

+- Added a context argument to render item function